About Health and Nutrition

 - Minnesotans have the ability to make healthier nutrition and physical activity choices.

 - Providers from community agencies and institutions competently support clients and community members in positive nutrition and physical activity choices.

 - Collaborations and networks maximize resources and capacity to support a culture of food literacy, active living, and healthy food access.

 - Community agencies, institutions and services purposefully adopt, practice and engage clients in norms and policies promoting healthy eating and active living.

 - Local, regional and statewide policies are advisedly adopted whereby food and build environments and systems support food literacy, active living, and healthy food access.

 We’re only as successful as the people we partner with.

 We all have a part to play in improving the health of Minnesotans.

-- Want to make a financial contribution?
+- Make a financial contribution.
 Donate to Extension.